 Once DoIT renders the decision to initiate an IV&V, the solicitation and procurement of IV&V services from qualified vendors can proceed.
-DoIT has established an Independent Assessment Services (IAS) master contract as the primary vehicle for Agencies wishing to obtain the services of an IV&V Contractor.
+DoIT has established master contract as the primary vehicle for Agencies wishing to obtain the services of an IV&V Contractor.
 The objective of this Master Contract is to enable Agencies to procure IT assessment services in a timely and economical manner.